Collaboration in Bioscience

 Collaboration with the business community

 We collaborate both in research and in education.
-Together with our business partners we educate industrial PhD students and conduct research that is of direct interest to the companies.
-When a person is registered as an industrial PhD student, it means that he or she is employed by the company but receives their PhD training at the School of Bioscience.
+Together with our business partners we educate PhD students and conduct research that is of direct interest to the companies.
 Collaboration regarding research projects varies considerably, depending on the type of project, but the most common way for a company to support research is through funding, although some companies also contribute through provision of equipment and data analysis.

-The School of Bioscience offers a range of tailored education programs for companies and organizations that want to evolve.
+The School of Bioscience can offer tailored education programs for companies and organizations that want to evolve.
 Our commissioned education relies on on-going research in Bioscience and our teaching staff conduct research in their respective areas, which means that commissioned education from us is on the cutting edge.

 Collaboration with partner universities